11 Tips for Longer Lasting Hibiscus Blooms

 Hibiscuses like soil that is slightly acidic.
 Their ideal range is between 6.5-6.8, which is not quite at the level an azalea or a camellia would need.
 Acidity in the soil is good for most plants because it causes the nutrients, they need from the soil to break down in a way that is most available for their use.

-Iron, in particular, is important for Hibiscus plants to be in good health.
+Iron, in particular, is important for hibiscus plants to be in good health.
 Iron plays an important role in the production of chlorophyll.
 Chlorophyll is pretty darn important to the vitality of a plant, and a healthy plant will produce more, and more robust blooms.

 Provide Plenty of Sun